tomcritchlow/tomcritchlow.github.io/_posts/2016-11-22-on-conferences.md

 ## Speaking at SearchLove San Diego in Feb 2017

-So, I'm really excited to be one of the speakers at Distilled's SearchLove conferene in San Diego in Feb 2017.
+So, I'm really excited to be one of the speakers at Distilled's SearchLove conference in San Diego in Feb 2017.

 [![](/images/searchlove.png)](https://www.distilled.net/events/searchlove-sandiego/)